 I started running as a way to stay in shape; in high school, my parents encouraged each of us to participate in a team sport and I initially picked soccer.
 However, after 2 years, I realized the thing that I liked about soccer the most was the running piece and so I switched to distance running my junior year of high school.
 I wish I had found running earlier but I’m still glad that I found it at an early age.
 Over time, I have grown to view running not only as a way to stay in shape but as my stress-reliever and a huge part of my identity.
 Running has taught me a lot of valuable lessons that I can apply to all areas of my life, like creating a plan to reach a specific goal, and I hope to be able to share many of those lessons and inspire others reading this blog in their own running journeys!

-I became a certified RRCA Running Coach in October 2018 and am looking forward to working with athletes to reach their 2019 goals!
+I became a certified RRCA Running Coach in October 2018 and am currently working with athletes chasing down their Fall 2019 goals and beyond!